 Education: M.S.
 Ed.
 (Administration & Curriculum and Instruction), University of the Southwest, Hobbs NM.Graduate of the FBI National Academy, Session #255, Quantico, VA.

-Memberships: Member - Arkansas Association of Chiefs of Police (presently serving on the Education and Accreditation committees); Member – FBI National Academy Associates; Member – International Association of Chiefs of Police; Legionnaire – American Legion Post #29; Member (PM) – Hobbs Lodge # 63, AF & AM, Hobbs, New Mexico.
+Memberships: 2nd Vice President of the Arkansas Association of Chiefs of Police (presently serving on the Education, Model Policy and Accreditation committees); Member – FBI National Academy Associates; Member – International Association of Chiefs of Police; Member (PM) – Hobbs Lodge # 63, AF & AM, Hobbs, New Mexico.
 Former member – New Mexico Sheriff’s Association.